-SHRA on the behalf of the City will continue to implement the goals and strategies of the Consolidated Plan and the other actions listed below.
+SHRA on behalf of the City will continue to implement the goals and strategies of the Consolidated Plan and the other actions listed below.

-As discussed in AP-75, SHRA, on behalf of the City and County of Sacramento, under direction of the HUD, has a responsibility to affirmatively further fair housing.
-SHRA strives through the implementation of its programs and outreach efforts to reduce housing discrimination in the housing rental, sales and lending on the basis of race, sex, color, religion, national origin, familial status, gender identity, or disability, in compliance with the Fair Housing Act.
+As discussed in AP-75, SHRA, on behalf of the City of Sacramento, under direction of HUD, has a responsibility to affirmatively further fair housing.
+SHRA strives through the implementation of its programs and outreach efforts to reduce housing discrimination in the housing rental, sales and lending on the basis of race, sex, color, religion, national origin, familial status, gender identity, or disability, in compliance with the Fair Housing etc.

-New goals and action items were developed as part of the completion of the 2019 Regional Analysis of Impediments to Fair Housing Choice and will be implemented as part of this Five-year Plan, and reported in the CAPER.
+New goals and action items were developed as part of the completion of the 2019 Regional Analysis of Impediments to Fair Housing Choice and will be implemented a part of the Five-year Consolidated Plan and reported in the CAPER.